Things women tell me they feel guilty about:

-It's contradictory, convoluted and complicated.
-Lots of examples of damned when we do, and doomed when we don't.
-And then you feel guilty, or possibly even stupid, for having these contradictory feelings of guilt.
+Guilt can be contradictory, convoluted and complicated.
+Lots of examples in the list above of damned when we do, and doomed when we don't.
+And then you feel guilty, or possibly even stupid, for having these contradictory feelings of guilt!

 The Stereotype Effect is alive and well for executive women and stronger for women than men.
-When reminded of our femininity we are more prone to performing to the stereotype, or feel guilty if/when we don't.
+Studies suggest that when we're reminded of our femininity we are more prone to performing to the stereotype, or feel guilty if/when we don't.

 IT'S NOT ALL BAD